thisisthedave/tasknotes/docs/views/task-list.md

 # Task List View

-The Task List View provides a comprehensive, list-based interface for viewing and managing your tasks.
-It displays all of your tasks in a scrollable list, with powerful filtering, sorting, and grouping capabilities.
+The Task List View provides a list-based interface for viewing and managing your tasks.
+It displays your tasks in a scrollable list, with filtering, sorting, and grouping capabilities.

 ## Filtering, Sorting, and Grouping